 Total Gym® Encompass (Formerly branded as GTS)

-Total Gym ENCOMPASS is our most popular model for commercial and home ELEVATE_encompass_faceleftapplications.
+Total Gym ENCOMPASS is our most popular model for commercial and home applications.

 Matt Black Finish.
 Also, still available in Silver as the Heritage GTS unit, same features as below.